BitskiCo/quickstart/README.md

 ## Project structure

-- `/app` vanilla javascript front-end app
-- `/public` static files to be served
+`app/` | vanilla javascript front-end app that simply signs in and shows you the user's address. customize this with your own app.
+`build/` | the compiled json metadata for your contracts. import these files in your dapp to interact with your contracts.
-- `/contracts` solidity source code
+`contracts/` | solidity source code
-- `/build` the compiled metadata for the solidity contracts
-- `/migrations` truffle migrations data
+`migrations/` | truffle migrations data

-- `truffle.js / truffle-config.js` configuration for truffle
+`public/` | static files to be served
+`test/` | truffle tests
+`package.json` | metadata about this project. customize with your details.
+`truffle.js` | configuration file for truffle. customize with your app wallet details.
+`truffle-config.js` | configuration file for truffle (Windows version). customize with your app wallet details if you use a Windows environment.
-- `webpack.config.js` configuration for webpack
+`webpack.config.js` | configuration for webpack. customize with your Bitski client id.

 ## Setup